Skip to contents

 w

-numeric vector of weights for forecast draws (length equal to number of columns of dat)
+Optional numeric vector of weights for forecast samples (length equal to the number of columns of predicted).
+If NULL (the default), equal weights are used.

 w_vs